unahouExosite/docs/rpc/README.md

 * `{"cik": CIK, "client_id": RID}` authenticates as the given client if the CIK identifies an ancestor of the given client.
 * `{"cik": CIK, "resource_id": RID}` authenticate as the owner of the given resource if the CIK identifies as an ancestor of the given resource.

-`"id"` is a unique identifier for the call, and may be a number or a string of up to 40 characters.
+`"id"` is an identifier for the call, and may be a number or a string of up to 40 characters.
 A matching ID is returned in the response.
 If `"id"` is omitted for a particular call, no response will be returned.
 If `"id"` is omitted for all calls in `"calls"`, no response will be given for the entire request message.

 `"procedure"` and `"arguments"` are specific to individual procedures and are documented [below](#procedures-1).